microbiome/OMA/README.md

 7. After the installation, you will be dropped into the `nix` shell, where you can open R, even if you do not have it installed on the system
 8. Run `R`, and then `BiocBook::preview(BiocBook::BiocBook('.'))`.
 The compilation of the book will begin

+#### Use Cachix for faster builds

+Cachix is a Nix binary cache hosting platform to pre-build Nix packages to avoid long waiting times associated with source-code compiling.
+We have built all packages required to run OMA on [Cachix](https://app.cachix.org/cache/oma).
+To take advantage of the cache:

+1. Install Cachix `nix-env -iA cachix -f https://cachix.org/api/v1/install`
+2. Use OMA cache `cachix use oma`
+3. Follow the instructions

+Now, `nix-shell` will use packages from cache instead of building them from source.
+Thus, it should take only a few minutes before the shell is available.

 #### Troubleshooting

 1. If your system does not have a writable `/usr` directory